Blok-Esakia Theorems via Stable Canonical Rules: Introduction

-This paper applies stable canonical rules to develop a novel, uniform approach to the study of modal companions and related notions.
+In this paper, we apply stable canonical rules to develop a novel, uniform approach to the study of modal companions and similar notions in richer signatures.
 Our approach echoes the \z-Je\v{r}ábek approach in using rules encoding finite refutation patterns, but also bears circumscribed similarities with Blok's original algebraic approach in some proof strategies (see \Cref{remark:blok}).
-Our techniques deliver central results in the theory of modal companions in a notably uniform fashion, and with high potential for further generalisation.
-In particular, we obtain an alternative proof of the Blok-Esakia theorem for both logics and rule systems, and generalise the Dummett-Lemmon conjectures to rule systems.
-Moreover, due to the flexibility of filtration, our techniques easily generalise to rule systems in richer signatures.
-We illustrate this via two case studies.
-Firstly, we apply our methods to study the notion of \emph{tense companions} of bi-superintuitionistic deductive systems, introduced by \citet{Wolter1998OLwC} for logics.
-Here we generalise \cite[Theorem 23]{Wolter1998OLwC}, an analogue of the Blok-Esakia theorem, from logics to rule systems.
-Moreover, we obtain an analogue of the Dummett-Lemmon conjecture.
-Notably, these results are obtained via minimal adaptations of our technique, whereas extending the \z-Je\v{r}ábek technique to this setting is far from straightforward, as we argue in \Cref{sec:comparison}.
-Secondly, we apply our methods to study a Gödel translation-like correspondence between normal extensions of the intuitionistic provability logic $\mathtt{KM}$ and the normal extensions of the Gödel-Löb provability logic $\mathtt{GL}$.
-Here we prove that the lattice of normal modal superintuitionistic rule systems extending $\mathtt{KM}$ is isomorphic to the lattice of normal modal rule systems extending $\mathtt{GL}$.
-The corresponding result for logics, known as the \emph{Kuznetsov-Muravitsky theorem} \cite[Proposition 3]{KuznetsovMuravitsky1986OSLAFoPLE} follows as a corollary.
-In pursuing these two generalisations of our technique, we also develop new kinds of stable (or stable-like) canonical rules: for bi-superintuitionistic and tense logics on the one hand, and (more significantly) for modal superintuitionistic rule systems over $\mathtt{KM}$ and modal rule systems over $\mathtt{GL}$ on the other.
+Our techniques deliver central results in the theory of modal companions through transparent arguments.
+In particular, we obtain an alternative proof of the Blok-Esakia theorem for both logics and rule systems, and generalize the Dummett-Lemmon conjecture to rule systems.

+Due to the flexibility of filtration, our techniques generalize smoothly to rule systems in richer signatures.
+To illustrate this, we apply our method to the study of \emph{tense companions} of bi-superintuitionistic deductive systems and to the study of (mono)modal companions of modal intuitionistic rule systems above $\logic{KM}$.
+In each of these cases, we prove analogues of the Blok-Esakia theorem.
+When restricted to logics, these results were proved, respectively, by \citet[Theorem 23]{Wolter1998OLwC} and \cite[Proposition 3]{KuznetsovMuravitsky1986OSLAFoPLE}, though they appear to be new for rule systems.
+In the case of tense companions, in addition, we also prove an analogue of the Dummett-Lemmon conjecture for rule systems, which also appears to be novel.

+Notably, in each of these three cases, our main results are proved by essentially the same arguments.
+By contrast, generalizing the \z-Je\v{r}ábek technique beyond the case of modal companions of superintuitionistic logics is far from straightforward.
+In particular, as we argue towards the end of \Cref{sec:scr}, it is far from clear whether the \z-Je\v{r}ábek technique generalizes to the case of tense companions, since selective filtration does not work well for bi-superintuitionistic and tense logics.

 The techniques described in this paper can also be used to obtain axiomatic characterizations of the modal companion maps (and their counterparts in the richer signatures discussed here) in terms of stable canonical rules, as well as some results concerning the notion of stability \cite{BezhanishviliEtAl2018SML}.
 These results can be found in the recent master's thesis \cite{Cleani2021TEVSCR}, on which the present paper is based.